Several Press Trip tips can be found on this page along with links to related articles.

 escape the cold, dreary, never-ending winter weather – and you set up

-your writing shop at your destination.
+your writing remotely at your destination.
 This way you can continue some

 of your usual writing habits and add some new travel stories to the mix

-to help defray the costs of this low cost travel idea.
+to help defray the costs of your travel.

 Maybe you know someone with a vacant vacation home that would be happy to have someone living in it for a while.

-Of course, you can also pre-sell stories about your destination and use some of the self-guided press trip advice to help pay for your trip and keep it low cost travel.
+Of course, you can also pre-sell stories about your destination and use some of the self-guided press trip advice to help pay for your trip and keep your costs low.
 Whatever you decide, the idea is to get away for a while to a new destination, write new travel stories and explore new places, without completely unplugging from your office.